Onyx Path Publishing: Trinity Continuum

 The Trinity Continuum games take place at different points in the past, present, and future, and place the protagonists as Talents, Psiads, Novas, Daredevils, and Aethernauts.
 In these roles, they fight against conspiracies, alien invasions, and supervillains (among other threats) across a slew of genres as the characters demonstrate superheroic abilities and must weigh the benefits of developing power with the responsibility of wielding it.
 The Trinity Continuum Core was followed by Trinity Continuum: Aberrant, in which the protagonists are mutated superheroes in the near future; Trinity Continuum: Aeon, in which the protagonists exist in a far future sci-fi era of psychics and aliens; Trinity Continuum: Assassins, in which the protagonists are trained killers; Trinity Continuum: Adventure!, in which the protagonists take on the pulp heroic roles of the 1930s; Trinity Continuum: Anima, in which protagonists live in an oppressive cyberpunk city while finding escape in a realistic MMO accessed via neural implants; and Trinity Continuum: Aether, in which the protagonists bend the laws of reality in a Victorian age where all the characters and events of 19th century fiction are real.
 The Trinity Continuum is supported by the Storypath Nexus community content program.

 The World Below

-The World Below TTRPG was announced in 2021 and is mooted to be a fantasy roleplaying game in which the protagonists are descendants of people who survived a great cataclysm on their world's surface, and are forced to survive, explore, and build lives in their new subterranean homes.
+The World Below TTRPG was announced in 2021 and crowdfunded in November 2023.
+It is described as a fantasy roleplaying game in which the protagonists are descendants of people who survived a great cataclysm on their world's surface, and are forced to survive, explore, and build lives in their new subterranean homes.
 The game's creator, Matthew Dawkins, cited influences such as J.G.
 Ballard, The Platform, and Hollow Knight.